Watts-Lab/task-mapping/tasks/Estimating social quantity.md

 ### Task

-Groups were given a set of 20 items requiring estimation of a quantity (e.g., "What was the median age in the U.S. in 2009?") and had 10 minutes to answer as many as possible.
+Groups were given a set of 20 items requiring estimation of a quantity (e.g., 'What was the median age in the U.S. in 2009?') and had 10 minutes to answer as many as possible.

 ### Post-surveys

-Group satisfaction was measured; Participants indicated their agreement to statements such as “I have been very satisfied working on this team” on a five-point scale.
+Group satisfaction was measured; Participants indicated their agreement to statements such as 'I have been very satisfied working on this team' on a five-point scale.

-Motivation was measured; Participants indicated their agreement to statements such as “I would feel bad and unhappy if our team has performed poorly” (reverse-scored) on a five-point scale.
+Motivation was measured; Participants indicated their agreement to statements such as 'I would feel bad and unhappy if our team has performed poorly' (reverse-scored) on a five-point scale.

-Social cohesiveness was measured: Participants indicated their agreement to statements such as “Members of this group would enjoy being at a party together” on a five-point scale.
+Social cohesiveness was measured: Participants indicated their agreement to statements such as 'Members of this group would enjoy being at a party together' on a five-point scale.

-Psychological safety was measured; Participants indicated their agreement to statements such as “It is difficult to ask other members of this team for help” on a five-point scale.
+Psychological safety was measured; Participants indicated their agreement to statements such as 'It is difficult to ask other members of this team for help' on a five-point scale.

 ## Instructions